ealva-com/welite/README.md

 ### The goals of this library are:
   * Provide a DSL for Android SQLite that fully (eventually) encapsulates the underlying SQL
   * Clients write Kotlin - no SQL, no annotation processing
-  * Support Kotlin coroutines via suspend methods, flow, and an injected coroutine dispatcher
+  * Support Kotlin coroutines via suspend methods and an injected coroutine dispatcher
   * Encapsulate SQLite statements, eg. insert/update/delete, for reuse and simplified binding
   * Encapsulate Select results and provide for easy row->object conversion